Michael Aondoakaa: Background

-While helping two of his friends, Ogiri Ajene, former deputy governor of Benue State and Professor Daniel Saror to secure nomination for ministerial appointment, he was invited to meet President Umaru Musa Yar'Adua, and during the interview was offered the post of Attorney General until February 10, 2010 when he was removed in controversial circumstances by the Acting President Goodluck Jonathan.
+While helping two of his friends, Ogiri Ajene, former deputy governor of Benue State and Professor Daniel Saror to secure nomination for ministerial appointment, he was invited to meet President Umaru Musa Yar'Adua, and during the interview was offered the post of Attorney General of the Federation and Minister of Justice until 10 February 2010 when he was removed in controversial circumstances by the Acting President Goodluck Jonathan.

 Attorney general

 He was appointed Minister of Justice on 26 July 2007.
 He was a member of a sub-committee to review the report of Justice Mohammed Uwais committee on electoral reform.
 The sub-committee assisted in producing a white paper which sparked controversy because it reversed some recommendations of the Uwais committee.
 It recommended that the President continue to appoint the chairman of Independent National Electoral Commission (INEC), among other changes.

 He opposed sacking Maurice Iwu, chairman of INEC, despite criticism of Iwu's conduct of the 2007 elections.
 He objected to the dissolution of local governments in Ondo State by Olusegun Mimiko, the new governor, although a High Court in Ondo supported the action.